Prince Charles, once dismissed as a plant-talking oddball, takes his environmental bona fides to COP26

 Unlike the presidents and premiers who will be speaking at the Scottish Event Campus, the prince has spent his life developing deep thoughts about sustainability, organic farming, biodiversity — and the sanctity of Nature, which the prince always capitalizes in print.

 Unlike the others, Charles has no real power over laws or budgets.
-But the 72-year-old ruddy-cheeked royal in the immaculately tailored pinstripes is a potentially powerful voice on climate change — now, and when the heir apparent takes the throne some day as a 21st century’s first eco-king.
+But the 72-year-old, ruddy-cheeked royal in the immaculately tailored pinstripes is a potentially powerful voice on climate change — now, and when the heir apparent takes the throne some day as a 21st century’s first eco-king.

 The question: Will the people listen to him?

-Charles is often judged the most environmentally committed royal, and also the one with largest carbon footprint.
+Charles is often judged the most environmentally committed royal — and the one with largest carbon footprint.

 With a lifestyle unimaginable except to the planet’s billionaires, Charles oversees vast holdings in the Duchy of Cornwall, more than 200 square miles of land, mostly in southwest England.
-He maintains multiple royal estates, and to represent the monarchy abroad, he travels widely by private jet with an entourage of aides and security staff.
+He maintains multiple royal estates, and to represent the monarchy abroad, he travels widely by private jet with an entourage of aides and security staff members.

 He is a potent influencer with global reach, and his realm — the United Kingdom and the 54 Commonwealth nations — includes 2.4 billion people.
-His soap box is Buckingham Palace.
+His soapbox is Buckingham Palace.

-And it is safe to say few of the leaders at COP26 know more about composting than Charles.
+And it is safe to say few of the leaders at the summit, known as COP26, know more about composting than Charles.

 He is an extoller of the benefits of bees, homeopathic medicine, gardening, elephant conservation and hedgerows.
-At the heart of the natural world, Charles sees a “sacred geometry” — the pattern of flower petals, or the movement of Venus across the night sky over time, or the stained glass windows at the Chartres Cathedral.
+At the heart of the natural world, Charles sees a “sacred geometry” — the pattern of flower petals or the movement of Venus across the night sky over time.

 Charles believes we have fallen from grace, from a more traditional, natural, edenic state, by succumbing too much to mechanistic, technological, modernist thinking — rather than the “whole-ism” (his spelling) he believes is the virtuous path.

-In his 2010 book, “Harmony,” a 336-page exposition of his princely philosophy, Charles decries how the Age of Convenience produced the Age of Disconnection.
+In his 2010 book “Harmony,” a 336-page exposition of his princely philosophy, Charles decries how the Age of Convenience produced the Age of Disconnection.

 The prince also talks to plants.